 - Transient ischemic attack

-- Systemic diseases like liver disease, vascular damage, blood disease, kidney disorders, hormonal imbalance, etc.
+- Systemic diseases such as liver disease, vascular damage, blood disease, kidney disorders, hormonal imbalance, etc.

-Other causes of tingling may include excessive alcohol or tobacco consumption, deficiency of minerals like calcium, sodium, or potassium, exposure to toxins like heavy metals such as arsenic, lead, mercury, etc., radiation exposure or therapy, etc.
+Other causes of tingling may include excessive alcohol or tobacco consumption, deficiency of minerals such as calcium, sodium, or potassium, exposure to toxins such as heavy metals such as arsenic, lead, mercury, etc., radiation exposure or therapy, etc.

 How Do Spinal Specialists Diagnose Paresthesia?